 Key findings from our most recent survey

-- 71% of respondents report that there are currently rota gaps in the department in which they work.
+- 71% of hospital-based respondents reported rota gaps in the departments in which they work.
+This figures remains consistent.

 See the results from our previous quarterly surveys

 We need your views to help us shape BMA policy.

 We have already recruited 2,600 members to our online research panel and we want you to join them.

 Members are asked to complete no more than six panel surveys per year and will have the chance to enter a prize draw in a number of surveys.

 - Informed official BMA responses to Government consultations

 - Supported our evidence to the Review Body on Doctors' and Dentists' Remuneration (DDRB)